mnr/writing-wip/kwak-anthology.md

 “What was that?” asks Lupe.

 “A tell,” replies Araci.
 “A clue.
-Maybe Abundancy has some ideas.”
+Maybe Abundancy has some ideas.
+And I have a hunch...”

-## 2nd call to abundancy - robin appears

 Araci opens a call on his visor and shares it with Lupe.
 The same gray puppet appears.

 “Um…Dakota Williams, search warrant, audit, non-profit,” says Araci.
+If he’s lucky, the AI will respond to those keywords.
 The puppet pauses, then twitches under human control.

 “Detective Belo, what is it now?”
 The puppet performs an adequate simulation of annoyance.